grant street grow homes

 • Helps to address our housing crisis by offering anti-displacement homeownership in a gentrifying, walkable neighborhood

-The townhomes will provide permanently affordable homeownership targeting four first-time Latino home buyers, young and old, at the 61% to 80% AMI level.
+The townhomes provide permanently affordable homeownership geared towards first-time Latino home buyers, young and old, at the 61% to 80% AMI level.

 Three of the homes can “grow,” each starting as a one-bedroom, one-bathroom townhome but with plumbing and electrical systems in place to enable conversion to a three-bedroom, two-bathroom townhome.
 This lowers the up-front cost barrier to homeownership while anticipating the needs of growing families.